- Responsible Office: Sponsored Programs, Research and Innovation

 a.
 None of proposed effort is volunteered as cost sharing.

 John Doe’s annual salary is $250,000.
 Assume the salary cap is $185,100 for this exercise.
 (Check the DHHS Salary Cap Summary for current rate).
-He will commit 20 percent effort with no salary cost sharing requested on his NIH grant.
+John Doe will commit 20 percent effort with no salary cost sharing requested on this NIH grant.
 Charge the salary as follows:

 |Grant Budget Index||5-ledger||5 xxxxx||$37,020||Not cost shared ($185,100 @ 20%)|